– Sonja de Klerk, Head of Quality, Environment & Sustainability

 Sometimes our civilisation is called the “throw-away society”.
 At Aurecon, we are conscious of the waste we generate and think of innovative ways to reduce, reuse and recycle our waste.

-Some of our geographies experienced near-catastrophic draught conditions during FY16.
+Some of our geographies experienced near-catastrophic draught conditions during recent years.
 If the tap runs dry, you recognise how depended we all are on clean, potable water.
 We try to make every drop count.

 The nature of Aurecon’s business is such that most of our water comes from utility providers and, in some instances, from rainwater harvesting.
 Accurate reporting on water consumption is challenging in some of our offices due to the fact that certain buildings are leased and therefore we don’t pay water bills directly.
 Water is, however, measured within our offices wherever possible.